-The cost of limiting radiative forcing to any given level depends on the timing of the associated emissions mitigation.
+The cost of limiting radiative forcing to any given level depends importantly on the timing of the associated emissions mitigation.
+The stabilization goal of the Framework Convention is incompletely defined.
+Neither the FCCC nor subsequent agreements specify the level of stabilization, how to balance reductions in the near-term against reductions later, or how to address the multiple substances that contribute to radiative forcing.
 There is a strong economic argument that mitigation costs will be lower if abatement efforts start slowly and then progressively ramp up, particularly for CO2.
 Distributing emissions mitigation over time, such that larger efforts are undertaken later, reduces the current cost as a consequence of such effects as discounting, the preservation of energy-using capital stock over its natural lifetime, and the potential for the development of increasingly cost-effective technologies.

 What constitutes such a cost-effective "slow start" depends on the concentration target and the ability of economies to make strong reductions later.
 While 100 years is a very long time-horizon for economic projections, it is not long enough to fully evaluate stabilization goals.
-For several of the stabilization levels, the scenarios are only approaching stabilization in 2100: concentrations are below the targets and still rising, but the rate of increase is slowing.
+In most instances, the scenarios are only approaching stabilization in 2100.
+Concentrations are below the targets and still rising, but the rate of increase is slowing substantially.
 Stabilization of atmospheric concentrations requires that any emissions be completely offset by uptake or destruction of the gas.
 Because ocean and terrestrial uptake of CO2 is subject to saturation and system inertia, at least for the CO2 concentration limits considered in this analysis, emissions need to peak and subsequently decline during the twenty-first century or soon thereafter.
 In the very long term (many hundreds to thousands of years), emissions must decline to virtually zero for any CO2 concentration to be maintained.
-Thus, while there is some flexibility in the inter-temporal allocation of emissions, it is inherently constrained by the carbon cycle.
+Thus, while there is some flexibility in the intertemporal allocation of emissions, it is inherently constrained by the carbon cycle.
 Given that anthropogenic CO2 emissions rise with time in all three of the unconstrained reference scenarios, the stringency of CO2 emissions mitigation also increases steadily with time.

 The models differ in the way they determine the profile of emissions reduction and how the different GHGs contribute to meeting radiative forcing targets.
 A major reason for the difference is the structure of the models.
 MERGE is an inter-temporal optimization model and is able to set a radiative forcing target and solve for the cost-minimizing allocation of abatement across gases and over time.
-It thus offers insights regarding the

-1 optimal path of emissions abatement.
-A positive discount rate will lead to a gradual

-- 2 phase-in of reductions, and the tradeoff among gases is endogenously calculated, based - 3 on the contribution each makes toward the long-term goal (Manne and Richels 2001). - 4 Given a stabilization target, the changing relative prices of gases over time can be - 5 interpreted as an optimal trading index for the gases that combines economic - 6 considerations with modeled physical considerations (lifetime and radiative forcing). - 7 The resulting relative weights are different from those derived using Global Warming - 8 Potential (GWP) indices, which are based purely on physical considerations (see IPCC - 9 2001).
-Furthermore, economically efficient indices for the relative importance of GHG - 10 emissions mitigation will vary over time and across policy regimes.
+It thus offers insights regarding the optimal path of emissions abatement.
+A positive discount rate will lead to a gradual phase-in of reductions, and the tradeoff among gases is endogenously calculated, based on the contribution each makes toward the long-term goal (Manne and Richels 2001).
+Given a stabilization target, the changing relative prices of gases over time can be interpreted as an optimal trading index for the gases that combines economic considerations with modeled physical considerations (lifetime and radiative forcing).
+The resulting relative weights are different from those derived using Global Warming Potential (GWP) indices, which are based purely on physical considerations (see IPCC 2001).
+Furthermore, economically efficient indices for the relative importance of GHG emissions mitigation will vary over time and across policy regimes.